 The flu and COVID-19 are both highly contagious respiratory illnesses, but they’re caused by different viruses.

-The flu is caused by influenza viruses – usually Influenza A or Influenza B viruses – which we experience during our annual flu season.
+The flu is caused by influenza viruses – usually Influenza A or Influenza B viruses – which we experience during our annual flu season (also known as respiratory season).

 There are a lot of influenza viruses out there – and flu vaccines have been around since the mid-1940s.
 Each year, specific flu vaccines are recommended to fight the strains of influenza that research indicates will be the most common that season.
 So, when you make a flu vaccine appointment, you’ll get the flu shot or nasal flu mist chosen for the most recent flu season.